 In this article, we will explore lower or lumbar back pain and the possible treatments.
-At our center, we use injection therapy of a simple dextrose solution in most cases.
-This is called Prolotherapy.
-It will be explained below.
+At our center, we use injection therapy for Hypermobile Ehlers-Danlos Syndrome.

 A story – My doctors are at a loss to offer me anything at this point

 I have pain all over but it is my back pain that keeps me in bed.
 My doctors have told me, and I agree, that the prolonged bed rest is not helping my back pain.
 But my doctors are at a loss to offer me anything at this point except possibly more physical therapy, muscle relaxers, epidurals, painkillers, narcotics that make me sick, anti-depressants, sleep aids, psychiatric counseling, and possibly social workers to make sure “everything is alright at home.”
 I know eventually, I will get to the point where they will tell me there is not much they can do for me except stronger medications or steroid injections.